The practice of connecting to the Higher Self is unique to everyone, but mindfulness meditation is always a great place to start your journey.

 Find a comfortable Seat

 Any posture where you can focus the mind and relax the body is suitable for meditation, that said, the cross-legged seat is the most commonly utilized meditation posture, partially because the body has the ability to rest in this pose over long periods of time.
 (Note that this doesn’t mean the lotus position where your ankles rest on your thighs, but rather simply sitting cross-legged on the floor as you did in Elementary school.)

 The basics of this posture include:

-- Crossed shins that allow the knees the winden as needed
+- Crossed shins that allow the knees to widen as needed

-- A cushion underneath neutral pelvis so that the knees fall below the hips
+- A cushion underneath the neutral pelvis so that the knees fall below the hips

 - A tailbone that grounds and reaches towards the floor

 - Firm shoulder blades that facilitate a strong back and an open chest